 - hot chili pepper (discard it if you din’t like chili)

-Let be clear about the quantity of ingredients.
+- Let be clear about the quantity of ingredients.
 Somewhere there’s a recipe with a clear indications of grams and liters but I’ve learned from my grand-mother the value of “un pò“, that’s to say “a little bit”, interpreted as a pinch or a palm or a full palm.
-So, I ever suggest to… follow your heart, your feeling and sometimes what you have into the fridge 😉The quantity of ingredients is also a question of sun, soil and wind….
+So, I ever suggest to… follow your heart, your feelings and sometimes what you have into the fridge 😉

 Procedure for meat stuffing